 Individuals have reported the use of Adderall to offset the effects of alcohol.
-They do not get as drunk as they would when taking Adderall.
+They do not get as drunk as they would when taking the medication.
 Which can result in serious impairment, including death from alcohol poisoning.

 Signs of Abuse

-Physical tolerance, the user needs larger doses to achieve the high, is a sign a person is addicted to Adderall.
-Also, the individual may feel that without the drug they cannot have a normal life and to deal with everyday situations.
+Physical tolerance (the user needs larger doses to achieve the effect) is a sign a person is addicted.
+Also, the individual may feel that without the drug they cannot have a normal life and deal with everyday situations.
 Going without a regular dose may make them unreasonable, agitated and in some cases, they can become aggressive.